-If you have a machine-wide site dir you'd like to use instead of ./site\scons, use the --site-dir option to point to your dir. site\init.py and site\tools will be located under that dir.
+You can use any of the user- or machine-wide site dirs such as $\sim$ /.scons/site\scons instead of ./site\scons, or use the --site-dir option to point to your own dir. site\init.py and site\tools will be located under that dir.
 To avoid using a site\scons dir at all, even if it exists, use the --no-site-dir option.

-Chapter 20.
+Chapter 18.
 Not Writing a Builder: the command Builder